Explore Career Paths

 - Professional Brand Rubric (handout) - use this to evaluate how you can improve your brand statement.

 Think of your career/professional development plan as a way to cultivate your professional brand.
 Meaning, an intentional plan to grow your professional brand so that you can gain the experiences and skills you need to lead your best life.
 Career advisors provide these resources to help you get started.

 - Six Ways You Can Get Started on Your Career Development Journey (video)

-- Choose Your Own Career Adventure Checklist (PDF version) (Career Adventure Checklist Word version)
+- Choose Your Own Career Adventure Checklist (handout)

 Part of choosing a career path includes knowing about workplace culture and available opportunities for your degree.
 Employers host events where you can meet and learn more about what's possible.
 Look for these events on Handshake.